Blendify/blender-manual/blender_docs/manual/modeling/modifiers/modify/weight_edit.rst

 Add a (10×10 BU) 100×100 vertices grid, and in *Edit Mode*, add to it a vertex group containing all of its vertices, as above.
-You can even further sub-divide it with a first Subdivision Surface Modifier.
+You can even further subdivide it with a first Subdivision Surface Modifier.

 Now add a curve circle, and place it 0.25 BU above the grid.
 Scale it up a bit (e.g. 4.0 BU).